havah-project/smart-contract-examples/vesting/README.md

 ```

 ### Daily
 The claimable amount is incremented daily at a specified time between the start and end times.
-The time is hour-basis ranging from 0 to 23 on UTC.
+The time is hour-basis ranging from 0 to 23 in UTC.
 For example, if the vesting schedule is as follows.
 ```
 * Start time : 2024-10-10 15:00:00
 * End time : 2024-10-40 15:00:00
 * Hour : 18
 ```
-The claimable amount are newly allowed at the following times.
+The claimable amount is newly allowed at the following times.
 ```
 * 2024-10-21 18:00:00
 * 2024-10-22 18:00:00